 Approximate GHG emissions associated with the construction phase equate to approximately 6981tCO2e over the 30 months construction period of the Project between 2023 and 2025, resulting in 3491tCO2e emissions annually.
+Annually, operational GHG emissions equate to approximately 3674tCO2e.

-They account for 0.00077% of annual emissions during the construction phase (2023).
-These GHG emissions during the construction phase are below the threshold of 100, 000tCO2e per annum, the magnitude of impact is low and therefore construction GHG impact is of minor adverse significance.
+When these GHG emissions are contextualized using KSA's emissions inventory, they account for 0.00077% of annual emissions during the construction phase (2023), and 0.00045% of annual emissions during operation (2025).